aimacode/aima-java/aima-all/README.txt

   * Phil Snowberger, Artificial Intelligence and Robotics Laboratory, University of Notre Dame<br>

-= Change History (Update in reverse chronological order) = 1.3.1-CSP+PathCost-Fixes : 02 Oct 2010 :<br>
+= Change History (Update in reverse chronological order) = 1.3.2-Online+CSP+GUI-Improvements : 05 Nov 2010 :<br>
+Improvements to implementations of Online, CSP, and GUI components.
+This is based on the following sub-project releases:
+  * aima-core (0.9.12) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-gui  (1.0.2)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aimax-osm (1.0.2)  : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+    * Note: This project is under a different License.

+1.3.1-CSP+PathCost-Fixes : 02 Oct 2010 :<br>
 This is a minor bug fix release.
 This is based on the following sub-project releases: